... IF you've prepared your property to be "defendable",

 ...and IF you have the proper tools, and they are ready and at hand...

 ...it may be reasonable to consider our experience of staying and defending our property during a historically huge forest fire in Australia.
-Some of our neighbors did the same.
 All of us in our little valley survived uninjured, and saved our homes as well.
+The recent "Black Saturday" fires of February '09 were horrible, and there was a great loss of life and property.
+The fire in and of itself was no hotter, no windier, no larger than the one we battled in '03.
+What can we learn from this tragic event?

 What's it like to be in the midst of bedlam and come out the other side?